 The North Breakwater Light is Ludington's focal point, and a great place to watch the sunset or wave at the S.S.
 Badger carferry as it cruises out onto Lake Michigan.
 The breakwall leading out to the light is a popular venue for fishermen and those who enjoy walking the mile-long round trip.

-Experience a Lighthouse Tour!Lighthouse tour hours are available late May to early September.
+Experience a Lighthouse Tour!Lighthouse tour hours are available May 28-September 6, 2021, Tuesday-Sunday.
 The Sable Points Lighthouse Keepers Association maintains the North Breakwater Light, and it is open to the public for tours daily from 10am-5pm.
 There are 53 steps to climb to the top.
-There is a $5 donation fee for adults, $2 for children 12 & under.
+There is a $8 donation fee for adults, $5 for children 17 & under.

 Due to weather conditions and staffing, it may be wise to call ahead at (231) 845-7417, or visit www.splka.org for more information.